 - 4. Q. If the Form 700 is postmarked by the due date, is it considered filed on time? - A. Yes. - 5.
-Q. If an official holds various positions for which the Form 700 is required, is a statement required for each position? - A. Yes.
-However, one expanded statement covering the disclosure requirements for all positions may be completed as long as an originally signed statement is filed with each filing officer. - 6.
+Q. If an official holds multiple positions subject to filing obligations, is a statement required for each position? - A. Yes.
+However, in some circumstances, such an official may file an expanded statement instead.
+The expanded statement must cover all reportable interests for all jurisdictions and list all positions for which it is filed.
+The rules and processes governing the filing of an expanded statement are set forth in Regulation 18723.1. - 6.
 Q. Do individuals need to file a complete Form 700 when they leave office? - A. Yes.
 The same requirements apply for the assuming office, the annual, and the leaving office filings. - 7.
 Q. An individual is hired into a newly created management position in her agency's Information Technology Department.
 How does she complete the Form 700? - A. Because it is a newly created position, the law requires that economic interests be reported under the broadest disclosure category in the agency's conflict of interest code unless the agency sets interim disclosure that is tailored to the limited range of duties of the position.
 An individual may request that the agency complete the Form 804 (Agency Report of New Positions) to tailor the disclosure category to the job duties of the new position.
 Generally, the Form 700 must be filed with the agency within 30 days of the date of hire. - 8.
 Q. Must board members of a non-profit public benefit corporation that operates California charter schools file Form 700? - A. Yes.
 Members of charter schools are public officials and must file the Form 700.